lucasnantonio/lucasnantonio.github.io/src/posts/petal/Feedback.md

 problem: How can we collect feedback that is specific, measurable, and actionable?
 solution: Atomized feedback entry-points deployed across the app
 impact: Actionable, continuous app satisfaction measurements
+myrole: Proposed, designed, and now manage the analysis of all incoming feedback
 category: Petal
 topics:
   - Product Design